 - Go Out with a Smile: He's satisfied with his death in battle, and that even though he was wounded and failed to detonate, his body still allowed Buccaneer a chance to stab Wrath.

 - Heroic Sacrifice: He tries to kill both Wrath and himself with explosives, but Wrath just destroys the wicks on the thing.
-Then he succeeds by letting Buccaneer run his sword through his body to finally injure Bradley.
+Then he succeeds by letting Buccaneer run his sword through his body to finally injure Wrath.

 - Mask Power: Wears one when first introduced, although he eventually stops bothering.

 - Miniature Senior Citizens: Not played for laughs, but Fu is still only about as tall as Ed.

 - Ninja: Like Lan Fan, he's a master in martial arts and stealth.

 - Older Sidekick: To Ling, who could be his grandson.

 - Old Retainer: He's been serving the Young Lord for years.

 - Only One Name: Only ever known as Fu.
 It's never stated if that's his first or last name (and, if it's the former, whether or not his last name is the same as Lan Fan's).